MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 1. Center for Democracy & Technology (CDT)
    - Overview: A nonprofit organization that advocates for digital rights and privacy.
-   - Potential Collaboration: Partner with CDT to develop and promote privacy policies that protect MyLife users' data and digital rights.
+   - Potential Collaboration: Partner with CDT to develop and promote privacy policies that protect MyLife members' data and digital rights.

 2. Future of Privacy Forum (FPF)
    - Overview: A think tank focused on advancing responsible data practices.